dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 Here we have a mutation called `addItem` which is a simple function that takes the current state and an item as an argument.
 Then, we push it to `state.items.todo`, using `Object.assign` to augment the item with an id value, and we increment `nextId` so that the next time we add an item, it gets a new id value.

-Also notice the directive at the top of the example to disable the ESLint rule `no-param-reassign`; the call to increment the id value causes an issue with the ruleset, [but it's ok just turning that rule off in this case](https://github.com/vuejs-templates/webpack/issues/883).
+Also, notice the directive at the top of the example to disable the ESLint rule `no-param-reassign`; the call to increment the id value causes an issue with the ruleset, [but it's ok just turning that rule off in this case](https://github.com/vuejs-templates/webpack/issues/883).
 The benefits of just being able to call `state.nextId += 1` outweigh the rule.

 So, right now, we can put new items into the backlog but, unfortunately, we can't actually see them yet.
 We will address that in the next part - the Backlog component.